Discover the Best Beach Towns Near Barcelona: Coastal Getaway Guide

 El Masnou: Cultural and culinary hot spot

-El Masnou is just over 10 miles north of Barcelona, making it really easy to access by car or the R1 train.
-It’s a traditional Catalan town that has a long maritime history and can trace its earliest roots back to Roman times.
-Visitors can explore these aspects of the town’s culture and history in the small museums that you’ll find here, which house pieces of ceramics and archaeological artifacts.
+El Masnou is just over 10 miles north of Barcelona, and really easy to access by car or the R1 train.
+It’s a traditional Catalan town with a long maritime history – its earliest roots trace back to Roman times.
+Visitors can explore these aspects of the town’s culture and history in the small museums that you’ll find here.
+These house pieces of local ceramics and archaeological artifacts.

-El Masnou has two beaches that are separated in the middle by a sizable marina and are both close to the train tracks and a beachfront promenade.
+El Masnou has two beaches that are separated in the middle by a sizable marina.
+Both are close to the train tracks and a beachfront promenade.
 Strolling along the sidewalks and around the marina you’ll come across a number of restaurants and beach bars where you can try tasty seafood dishes or grab a drink.

 Venturing into town, you can get a feel of what daily life is like in a Catalan village.
-If you want to really explore the area, check out the hiking trails that lead up to the Mirador de la Cornisa, a lookout point that will give you impressive views of the beach and town below.
+If you want to really explore the area, check out the hiking trails that lead up to the Mirador de la Cornisa.
+This is a great lookout point that will give you impressive views of the beach and town below.

-For anyone looking to go off-the-beaten-beach-path near Barcelona, El Masnou is a great spot.
+For anyone looking to go way off-the-beaten-path in Barcelona, El Masnou is a great spot.
 Photo credit: Jorge Franganillo

 Blanes: Gateway to the Costa Brava

-Blanes has almost two and a half miles of Blue Flag beaches that are covered in smooth sand, but you’ll see rugged cliffs covered in pines when you look up at certain points along the coast.
+Blanes has almost two and a half miles of Blue Flag beaches that are covered in smooth sand.
+You will also see rugged cliffs covered in pines when you look up at certain points along the coast.
 In other spots, you can walk along the waterfront promenade and enjoy shopping, dining, or simply soaking in the atmosphere.
-However, many people make a trip to Blanes to see the interesting landmarks that it boasts, like the Marimurtra Botanical Garden or the Sant Joan Castle.
+However, many people make a trip to Blanes to see the interesting landmarks, like the Marimurtra Botanical Garden or the Sant Joan Castle.

 Rugged cliffs, white sand, pine forest, Blanes offers just about everything you’d want in a beautiful beach.
 Photo credit: Adam Warchol